bookkeeping tax

 Part III: Cost of Goods Sold (COGS)

 You’ve made it to the best part: COGS!
-This is the part where most people filling out the Schedule C really struggle, however if you have your inventory situation sorted, it should be a (relative) piece of cake.
+This is the part where most people filling out the Schedule C really struggle — but if you have your inventory situation sorted, it should be a (relative) piece of cake.

 This will usually be Cost.
 The cost method requires using either the FIFO, LIFO or Weighted Average method.